msanders/autopy/README.markdown

 	# python setup.py install

 When building from source, make sure to `cd` out of the autopy directory before attempting to use AutoPy or else it may fail on an `ImportError` due to Python's relative imports.

+Make sure the development packages for the packages / libraries listed in [requirements](../../#requirements) section are also installed if building from source.

 <div id="autopy-helloworld"></div>